With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 There are three ways to approach this:

-• Do it yourself: You can research marketing tactics for a meal prep business and do your best to implement the suggestions yourself.
+• Do it yourself: You can research marketing tactics for a meal prep company and do your best to implement the suggestions yourself.
 This is the most cost-effective option and allows you to have full control over your marketing strategies and messaging.
 However, it requires significant time to learn and execute it effectively.

 • Hire freelancers: You could onboard a freelancer who specializes in your preferred marketing channel, such as social media marketing or pay-per-click advertising.
 Freelancers are a cost-effective option, but they may not uphold the same standards as agencies, potentially compromising on quality.